Which Arrondissement to Stay in Paris?

 Foodies will love the area of Canal Saint-Martin.
 There are many organic wine and cheese stores, as well as craft coffee shops and restaurants serving fantastic cuisine from across the globe.

-Other things to do in and around Canal Saint-Martin include the Canal de la Villette, the new Atelier des Lumières (digital art), and nearby Parc des Buttes-Chaumont with its waterfall, grottoes, and Italian-style Temple de la Sybille.
+Other things to do in and around Canal Saint-Martin include the Canal de la Villette, the new Atelier des Lumières (digital art), and nearby Parc des Buttes-Chaumont with its waterfall in a cave, and Italian-style Temple de la Sybille.

-Located in the northeast corner of the city, Belleville in the 20th Arrondissement is another excellent place to stay for those that want a more local experience during their trip to Paris.
-Belleville is quickly becoming not only a trendy area to live but a great place to stay and explore the city away from all the typical tourist attractions.
+Located in the northeast corner of the city, Belleville in the 20th Arrondissement of Paris is another excellent place to stay for those who want a more local experience during their trip to Paris.
+Belleville is quickly becoming a trendy area to live in and a great place to stay and explore the city, away from all the typical tourist attractions.

-Perhaps the most well-known attraction in Belleville is the Père Lachaise Cemetery.
-Other things to do include exploring the Asian markets in rue de Belleville, see Parisian street art, hang out at trendy low key bars and explore charming village-like streets dating back to a time where Belleville was outside the limits of Paris.
-Also head to Parc de Belleville for great views of Paris.
+Perhaps the most well-known attraction near Belleville is the Père Lachaise Cemetery.
+Other things to do include exploring the Asian markets in rue de Belleville, seeing excellent street art, hanging out at trendy low-key bars, and exploring charming village-like streets dating back to a time when Belleville was outside the limits of Paris.
+Also, head to Parc de Belleville for great views of Paris (Eiffel Tower included!).

 Best Arrondissement to Stay in Paris for Families

-If you are wondering “where to stay in Paris with kids?”, our best recommendation is to stay central if you can, where you can easily walk or take the metro to most places.
+If you are wondering where to stay in Paris with kids, we recommend staying central, where you can easily walk or take the metro to most places.

 This is the district of students, easy-going and relaxed.
-There are lots of cheap restaurants in the area and rue Mouffetard is a cool street market to browse.
+The area has many cheap restaurants, and Rue Mouffetard is an excellent street market to browse.

-Paris 5 is also between two beautiful parks, the Jardin des Plantes and the Luxembourg Gardens, so if the weather is good you can opt for a picnic in the park where you can relax while the kids play on the grass.
+Paris 5 is also between two beautiful parks, the Jardin des Plantes and the Luxembourg Gardens (we have a self-guided treasure hunt there, which is great for kids), so if the weather is good, you can opt for a picnic in the park where you can relax while the kids play on the grass.
 The food market on Place Monge (Wednesdays, Fridays, and Sundays) has everything you need for the picnic.

-This part of Le Marais is more about cobbled streets, private mansions, and cute corners.
-It is also well surrounded, with lots of choices when it comes to cafes and restaurants.
+Le Marais is also the best Arrondissement in Paris to stay for families.
+This part of Paris is more about cobbled streets, private mansions, and cute corners.
+It is also well surrounded, with lots of choices when it comes to cafés and restaurants.